GOLFING, FISHING, WALKING & VERY MANY OTHER ACTIVITIES TO ENJOY

 Rivers: For the experienced fisherman it may be possible to arrange fishing for salmon or sea trout at one of the nearby rivers – such as the Fleet, Shin, Brora or Alness – or at the Kyle of Sutherland.
 Again, do call Jim to discuss your requirements and he will liaise with the local estates.

 Sea: For those who fancy a walk down to the nearby shore, fish such as mackerel and skate can be caught from the beach.
 There are a couple of spare rods and tackle in the house for your use.
-And later on, at the right time of the year, you might even catch a glimpse of the Northern Lights which were spotted from Embo beach a couple of times last year.
+And later on, at the right time of the year, you might even catch a glimpse of the Northern Lights which are often spotted from Embo beach.

 Sutherland’s roads are amongst the quietest in the entire UK, and mixed with breath-taking scenery, this makes for great cycling.
 Bikes can be hired from Grannie’s Heilan’ Hame in Embo, or they can be delivered to the house from Sam’s Bike Shed in Golspie.